-5.1.1 Locate and secure support brackets at the recommended spacing.
-Locate support brackets at a spacing that is divisible into the conductor bar lengths.
-This will always ensure that the joint positions do not interfere with the support brackets.
-Maximum bracket spacing to be 5.0" (1.52m).
-Flange bracket installation.
+5.1.1.1 Locate and secure support brackets at the recommended spacing.

+- Locate support brackets at a spacing that is divisible into the conductor bar lengths.
+This will always ensure that the joint positions do not interfere with the support brackets. - Maximum bracket spacing is to be 59.05" (1.5 M) - 5.1.1.2 Observe all alignment tolerances.
+Datum height.
+Maximum allowable deviation from datum height ±3/16" (±5 mm).

-- Observe all alignment tolerances. - 5.1.2 For Conductix Brackets: Hanger support brackets come complete with all necessary mounting holes for easy installation of hangers.
+FOR CONDUCTIX BRACKETS: Hanger support brackets come complete with all necessary mounting holes for easy installation of hangers via slide in slots or holes.